igorlitvak/proxmoxmanager/README.md

 pip install proxmoxmanager
 ```

+## Useful info
+Proxmox VE is a virtualization platfrom that supports both containers and virtual machines.

+### Nodes
+Node is a real computer on which Proxmox runs.
+Proxmox can run on multiple nodes which are united into cluster.

+Each node has it's own unique string ID.

+### Users
+Proxmox VE has a complex user and permission system.
+There are two realms in which users are created: PAM (build-in Linux authentication, primarily used for root user) and PVE (Proxmox VE authentication).

+This library only supports PVE users, because not all API features are availible via API.

+Usernames are unique string values in format `username@pam` or `username@pve`.
+Because this library only supports PVE realm, `@pve` is appended automatically to usernames.

+Users are NOT linked to specific nodes, and they can have access to any VMs/containers.

+### Permissions
+Each user has a set of permissions, which consist of a path (e.g., `/vms/100`) and a permission name (e.g. `Administrator`).
+Each role itself contains a set of permissions.

+Proxmox allows to give root permissions (with path `/`) or permissions to all VMs/containers (with path like `/vms`), but this library for the sake of simplicity only allows to give permissions for specific user to specific VM/container.

+### Virtual machines and containers
+Each VM/container is located on it's own node and has a unique integer id (100-99999999), which has to be unique for ALL the nodes.

+This library allows to pass VM/container IDs both as integers and strings, but internally they are always hadnled as strings for the sake of simplicity.

 ## Use
 ProxmoxManager library features a ProxmoxManager class that contains all of the library's functionality.
-To start using it, you will need to generate public and private API keys with root access.
+To start using it, you will need to generate API key with root access and full permissions.

 Creating `ProxmoxManager` instance:
 ```python